shalevwiden/blurbifysite/README.md

 ### Nov 2, 2025

 Docs may be limited, but I should have a bunch of linkedin posts explaining the technicalities behind this stuff.

+### Nov 5, 2025

+I need to write a lot of docs for this
+Because theres a lot of technicalities.
+Using the 450px media quiery breakpoint for phone size stuff.

+The profile picture sizing is tricky since theres a preview div.
+The .adjustmentsdiv
+But since the pfp is smaller it needs to be adjusted proportionally.